tum-pbs/PhiFlow/documentation/Reading_and_Writing_Data.md

-# Reading and writing simulation data
+# Reading and writing simulation values

-This document describes how simulation data can be written and read using Φ<sub>Flow</sub>.
+This document describes how simulation values can be written and read using Φ<sub>Flow</sub>.
-The data format itself is described in the [data format specification](Scene_Format_Specification.md).
+The values format itself is described in the [values format specification](Scene_Format_Specification.md).

 ## Referencing a scene object

-The fluid I/O functionality of Φ<sub>Flow</sub> is located in [phi.data.fluidformat](../phi/data/fluidformat.py).
+The fluid I/O functionality of Φ<sub>Flow</sub> is located in [phi.values.fluidformat](../phi/data/fluidformat.py).

 There are two possibilities to reference existing scenes: